timorthi/MonsterInfoBot/README.md

 Changelog
 ===============
-4.6.14
+**4.6.14**
 - Added functionality where bot deletes post if comment score <=-1.

+**4.8.14**
+Merged pull request by @icbat:
+- Factoring out code and placed them into functions
+- Prepping code for implementation of new functions

 Running locally
 ===============